dargaCode/WebDevStudyResources/README.md

     * Free - 3 Units, 3 Lessons (4 hours)

 ### Bootstrap
-Boostrap is mainly a ton of pre-built CSS classes to slap into HTML instead of writing custom CSS.
+Boostrap is mainly a ton of pre-built CSS classes which can be applied directly to HTML instead of writing custom CSS.

 I originally tried to learn Bootstrap before understanding CSS well, which ended up being very confusing and frustrating.
 Over time I've come to appreciate its usefulness for making quick prototypes etc.